 What Goes with Curry Shrimp?

 Serving curry shrimp with rice is the most obvious route.
-I prefer steamed whole grain (brown or red) rice.
+I prefer steamed whole grain red or brown rice.
 For a different twist, you could also try this shrimp with angel hair pasta (whole grain).

 The bell pepper on this yellow curry shrimp recipe already provides a vegetable serving, but a quick green salad will help to balance this meal.